 Since the day you started your first “real” job, you’ve probably gotten advice from all kinds of well-meaning people about how to prepare for retirement.
 With so many different roads to retirement – and so many potential potholes – how do you really know if you’ll have enough to truly enjoy your life after work?
 Here are a few ways to help ensure you set realistic goals for the way you live in retirement.

 This material is provided for general and educational purposes only; it is not intended to provide legal, tax or investment advice.
 All investments are subject to risk.
-We recommend that you consult an independent legal or financial advisor for specific advice about your individual situation.The tax information herein is not intended to be used, and cannot be used by any taxpayer, for the purpose of avoiding tax penalties.
-Taxpayers should seek advice based on their own particular circumstances from an independent tax advisor.Securities offered through Voya Financial Advisors, Inc. member SIPC.Neither Voya nor its affiliated companies provide tax or legal advice.
-Please consult with your tax and legal advisors regarding your individual situation.
+We recommend that you consult an independent legal advisor or financial professional for specific advice about your individual situation.